juicedata/juicefs/docs/en/hadoop_java_sdk.md

 ### Windows

-Righ now, you can cross compile the SDK in Linux or macOS，please install [mingw-w64](https://www.mingw-w64.org/) first.
+Righ now, you can cross compile the SDK in Linux or macOS, please install [mingw-w64](https://www.mingw-w64.org/) first.

   ```shell
   $ cd sdk/java